 New York City and The New School are a natural destination if you are a young musician looking for an environment where world-class training meets unparalleled opportunities.
-Whether you are attending a community college and looking for a place to complete a bachelor's degree, attending a four-year college and looking for a change of scenery, or have left college without graduating and are looking for a place to finish your degree, The New School for Jazz and Contemporary Music could be the destination for you.
+Whether you are attending a community college and looking for a place to complete a bachelor's degree, attending a four-year college and looking for a change of scenery, or have left college without graduating and are looking for a place to finish your degree, the School of Jazz at The New School could be the destination for you.
 Here is some information about preparing to transfer and applying as a transfer student.

 The New School normally accepts credits from other regionally accredited colleges and universities.
 Courses taken at other institutions are evaluated on a case-by-case basis, and students may be asked to provide course syllabi, portfolios, and other pertinent documentation.
-The New School for Jazz and Contemporary Music evaluates college transcripts for transferable courses in three categories:
+The School of Jazz evaluates college transcripts for transferable courses in three categories:

 If your previous institution is not accredited by a recognized regional association of colleges and universities, or if you have other questions about the